RedBrumbler/BMBFCustomSabers/BeatSaberLogoGuide.md

 ***Once I or Yuuki accepts your pull request your BeatSaberLogo will be added here***

 **Please test your mods before submitting.
-Make sure they have correct JSON formatting and appear correctly on the BeatOn mod screen.**
+Make sure they have correct JSON formatting and appear correctly on the BMBF mod screen.**

 <!---**These guides are RedBrumbler's guides**--->